 - potassium dichromate

 For example, getting too much sun can dry out your skin, especially on your elbows.
 If you plan to be in the sun for an extended period of time, be sure to apply fragrance-free sunscreen and wear protective clothing.
-For optimal protection, reapply your sunscreen every two hours, or after swimming or sweating.
+For optimal protection, reapply your sunscreen every 2 hours or after swimming or sweating.

 Extremely cold temperatures can dry out the skin on your elbows, too.
 If you’re in a cool, dry setting, be sure to apply moisturizer and keep your elbows covered.